 These pillows can be used with straps, keeping the torso and joints of the user in place.

-There’re a few wrong ways you can use an abduction cushion.
-When an abduction pillow is used wrongly, it can cause more harm than good.
-Let’s see how you shouldn’t try to use your abduction pillow;
+There’re a few wrong ways you can use it.
+When it used wrongly, it can cause more harm than good.
+Let’s see how you shouldn’t try to use;

 Sleeping on your side